 I’ve had girlfriends joke to me about how their breasts look hideous hanging pendulously down like udders when they are bent over in sex.
 We might laugh but when you are thinking about your tits complying with gravity you aren’t thinking about your orgasm and how many women have experienced not getting to orgasm while the man does?
-Again, a high (unacceptable) proportion.
+Again, an unacceptably high proportion.

 Then there is porn, which warrants a post of its own.
 Why isn’t there more porn that women can enjoy and men can learn from?
 Nearly every porno I see is entirely formulaic and has a couple of things that every woman I know would never like – getting her fanny slapped?
 Really?
 And money shots?
 WTF?!
 Why!?
 Why do men find this a turn on?
 Is it an ultimate power play?
-Don’t get me started on all the anal sex.
+I read a survey that said women prefer lesbian porn and I thought, of course, we do because it’s often not as sexist.
 What concerns me most is that while in my generation, lads at school had playboy issues or the bra section of the Littlewoods catalogue that they wanked over.
 Now kids have smartphones and easy access to online porn at the click of a button.
 Young girls eager to please will seek to copy these films and young clueless boys will learn that’s what sex (and women) looks like.
 There is going to be a lot of disappointment and confusion for sure.
 I can’t be the only woman who wants better porn?

 Perhaps if you stopped constantly sexualising women in such ridiculous ways then you may find your sex life gets a whole lot better as a result?

 Click here to subscribe to our mailing list